neuefische/web-exercises/sessions/recap-project-react/part-7/readme.md

 ## Acceptance Criteria

 - A navigation bar is displayed fixed at the bottom of the screen.
-- A Component `Navigation` is created for the navigation bar.
+- A component `Navigation` is created for the navigation bar.
 - The navigation bar has 3 elements: "Home", "Search" and "Albums".
 - The navigation item of the current page is visually highlighted.
 - Pressing the "Home" item displays the "featured" album list in the app.